RIGHT FOOT FORWARD WA

 She writes “nothing had prepared me for the smallness I felt in the bigness of this experience and how changed life suddenly was”.
 This call to tracing has slowly grown from Laura’s experience of losing her daughter and driven a deep curiosity for bush adventure therapy and the powerful healing potential in nature.

-Right Foot Forward WA launches this program to allow for any form of bereavement that may, or may not, stem form the loss of a person.
+Right Foot Forward WA launches this program to allow for any form of bereavement that may, or may not, stem from the loss of a person.
 Bereavement may stem from a loss of relationship, pet, or sudden change in circumstances.
-We open a space for tracing stories, tracing histories, tracing loved ones, tracing deep connection to who or what has been lost.
+We open a space for tracing stories, tracing loved ones, tracing deep connection to who or what has been lost.
 Expanding, growing, and finding beginnings around who or what has been lost (Tonkin, 1996) – the grief becoming a centre for lift-off, not a place we expect will ever grow smaller.

 Tonkin, L. (1996).
 Growing around grief and recovery, Bereavement Care, 15(1), 10.
 DOI:10.1080/02682629608657376